 Additional information relating to the Corporation is available on SEDAR at www.sedar.com under the Corporation's profile.
-Financial information is provided in the Corporation's audited consolidated financial statements of the Corporation and the MD&A for the financial year ended December 31, 2019.
+Financial information is provided in the Corporation's audited consolidated financial statements of the Corporation and the MD&A for the financial year ended December 31, 2021.

-In addition, copies of the Corporation's financial statements and MD&A may be obtained upon request to the Chief Financial Officer of the Corporation.
+In addition, copies of the Corporation's financial statements and MD&A may be obtained upon request to the Chief Financial Officer of the Corporation by phone at 647-388-1842 or by email at rdufour@anacondamining.com.
 The Corporation may require the payment of a reasonable charge if the request is made by a person who is not a shareholder of the Corporation.